 Rent a Christmas Tree

-Companies like this will deliver a potted tree to your door on a date that you specify.
+Tree rental companies will deliver a potted tree to your door on a date that you specify.
 They’ll then collect it at the end of the festive period.
 When they collect it they’ll then put it back outside and care for it, ready to be delivered to someone the following Christmas.
 Once trees grow to be too big to rent, they are typically planted out in forests.
 This makes potted trees a great eco-friendly Christmas tree option.